 Currently, the pet industry completely depends on the wild-caught species.
-In all this time, there have been only two(!) successful case of breeding Vampire shrimp in captivity.
+In all this time, there have been only two(!) successful cases of breeding Vampire shrimp in captivity.
 Now it should give you some understanding of how hard it is to breed these shrimp.
 The problem is that it takes a lot of time for the larvae to develop into a tiny copy of adults and they can do it only in saltwater.

-Some facts about their breeding: In the wild, according to reports, number of eggs (or fecundity) per Vampire female varied with the size of the female.
-Within a size range of 6.5 – 11 cm (2.5 – 4.3 inches), fecundity range was 850 – 12220 eggs.
+Some facts about their breeding: In the wild, according to reports, the number of eggs (or fecundity) per Vampire female varied with the size of the female.
+Within a size range of 6.5 – 11 cm (2.5 – 4.3 inches), the fecundity range was 850 – 12220 eggs.
 The peak of reproductive activity fell within the rainy season.